James-E-A/skeletal-vite-react/README.md

   archived copy of an excellent article from Microsoft that describes how to do this on a very wide array of popular browsers.

+- There is an example Favicon included to demonstrate use of the `public` folder

 - The entrypoint script is named `main.mjs`.

 # Usage